Updated: Nov 17, 2020

-It’s estimated that 20% of the UK population are members of a gym or attend a fitness class.
+It’s estimated that 20% of the UK population are members of a gym or attend a fitness class (pre-lockdown).
 Congratulations to them, but it makes me think... what about the other 80% of people?
 Why are they not getting the wonderful benefits of regular exercise?

 There are many barriers to exercising; the top three are time, energy and motivation.
-We all use these reasons (excuses) at times in our lives but there then comes a time when your favourite jeans won’t zip up or you’re breathless from going upstairs or your joints are aching after a walk round the supermarket – then the light bulb goes on and it’s time to make changes.
+We all use these reasons (excuses) at times in our lives but there comes a time when your favourite jeans won’t zip up or you’re breathless from going upstairs or your joints are aching after a walk around the supermarket – then the lightbulb goes on and it’s time to make changes.

 It’s important to understand why you don’t exercise.
 Some people have got out of the habit, perhaps after having a baby or caring for a relative or changing jobs and it can feel like a dauntingly huge task to get back on track.
 A busy life can seem like an insurmountable barrier but there are ways to hurdle that barrier when you identify what’s stopping you.

 Here are my top tips for tackling those three main barriers to exercise:

 1. Keep a diary for a week of everything you do and identify where there are 30-60 minute gaps.
 You could fit a walk round the block or a Zumba class in there.

 2. Add activity to other things you do like exercising while watching TV, parking further away from school or walking the dog for a bit longer.

 3. Choose exercise that you know takes a shorter time – a home workout or a run at the park.